bchare/ncaabball/README.md

 **Q: Can a team manipulate the NET by scheduling bad teams and running up the score?**

+Probably not.
+Well, if you can play like Maryland beating Canisius 108-37, sure, do that.
+But more often, beating bad teams doesn't really move the needle or it even hurts.
+There's three reasons:

+First, the Value metric counts for 20% of the NET.
+This metric doesn't use the score and beating a bottom-50 team at home is basically worthless.

+Second, the Efficiency metric does use the score, but it adjusts for pace.
+You can't just go fast and have a big point differential.
+Winning by 30 in 60 possessions is equal to winning by 40 in 80 possessions.
+(It does help to do well on every possession, on offense and defense.)

-Maybe, but it's usually not that easy.
-Let's take Iowa State beating Mississippi Valley State 83-44 in November 2024.
-You probably think that's a dominating victory and it is.
-But for the NET, it was Iowa State's worst win of the whole season.
-Here's how:
+Third, the Efficiency metric adjusts for opponent quality.
+Consider Iowa State beating Mississippi Valley State 83-44.
+You probably think that's a dominating victory and it helped the Cyclones finish #9 in the NET.
+No, that was Iowa State's worst win of the whole season.
+Take a look at these comparisons.

-* The Value metric counts 20% of the NET.
-The Delta Devils went 1-28 and beating them was basically worthless.
-* The Efficiency metric counts 80% of the NET.
-Iowa State was 53.2 points per 100 possessions better than Mississippi Valley State, or 48.4 points when adjusted for home court advantage.
-Well, that's a lot, right?
-That's better than some teams:

-* Prairie View beat Mississippi Valley State by only 11.1 points per 100 possessions.
+* Prairie View beat Mississippi Valley State by 11.1 points per 100 possessions.
-* Kansas State beat Mississippi Valley State by only 28.6 points per 100 possessions.
+* Kansas State beat Mississippi Valley State by 28.6 points per 100 possessions.
+* **Iowa State beat Mississippi Valley State by 53.2 points per 100 possessions.**
+* Texas Southern beat Mississippi Valley State by 55.0 points per 100 possessions.
+* Tulsa beat Mississippi Valley State by 62.9 points per 100 possessions.
+* North Texas beat Mississippi Valley State by 69.1 points per 100 possessions.
+* Texas beat Mississippi Valley State by 78.3 points per 100 possessions.
+* Jackson State beat Mississippi Valley State by 78.8 points per 100 possessions.
-* Ark.-Pine Bluff lost to Mississippi Valley State.
+* LSU beat Mississippi Valley State by 89.0 points per 100 possessions.

-But it's worse than several other teams:

 * Missouri beat Mississippi Valley State by 103.6 points per 100 possessions.
-* Jackson State beat Mississippi Valley State by 78.8 points per 100 possessions.
-* North Texas beat Mississippi Valley State by 69.1 points per 100 possessions.

-By the end of the season, the NET learns that it's not special to crush Mississippi Valley State.
+Would you call Iowa State a top 10 team because it had the same result that Texas Southern had?
 Iowa State finished top-10 in the NET despite this game, not because of it.

 ### Scatter Plots